realpython/python-guide/docs/scenarios/cli.rst

 complexity by using a declarative interface: the argument parser is inferred rather than written down by imperatively.
-It is targetting especially unsophisticated users, programmers, sys-admins, scientists and in general people writing throw-away scripts for themselves, choosing the command-line interface because it is quick and simple.
+It is targetting especially unsophisticated users, programmers, sys-admins, scientists and in general people writing throw-away scripts for themselves, choosing the command line interface because it is quick and simple.

 Cliff